neynt/neynt.ca/content/wkrpt3/index.md

 $$

 where $(f)$ and $(g)$ are signals, $(\*)$ is convolution, and $(\mathcal{F})$ is the Fourier transform.

-This can be summarized as "pointwise multiplication in one domain is convolution in the other domain".
+This theorem is key to understanding many audio processing and synthesis techniques.

 The formula can be a bit opaque, so here is a visual explaining what exactly it means.